Best Options Strategy In A Sideways Market

 Since all are the credit strategy.
 As long as market will remain sideways, these strategies are going to count money for us.
 But the implementation of these strategies should be based on Implied Volatility.

-If Implied Volatility is neither high nor low means it is mid-point (68 % time according to 1 STD) then Iron Butterfly is the best strategy.
+If implied volatility is high but not super inflated then Iron Condor is the best strategy.
+If implied volatility is neither high nor low means it is mid-point (68 % time according to 1 STD) then Iron Butterfly is the best strategy.

 If you like this post, then I’d really love it if you can share it on